How Long Does IT Take to Get a PhD?

-School departments typically create the exams but some allow students to choose the specific subjects within a discipline that the test will cover.
-For example, Stanford University allows candidates for the Ph.D. in Mechanical Engineering to consult with their advisors and choose four topics for the qualifying exam.
-Many schools allow students who fail the test to retake it, but that may delay the time it takes to get a Ph.D.
+School departments typically create the exams, but some allow students to choose the specific subjects within a discipline that the test will cover.
+For example, Stanford University allows candidates for the Ph.D. in Mechanical Engineering to consult with their advisors and choose among set topics for the qualifying exam.
+Many schools allow students who fail the test to retake it, but that may delay the time it takes to get a Ph.D. by an additional semester.

-After completing coursework, Ph.D. students research and write a dissertation, a book-like document that must show thorough knowledge of a discipline and contribute new research to the field.
+After completing coursework, Ph.D. students must research and write a dissertation, a book-like document that must show thorough knowledge of a discipline and contribute new research to the field.
 Candidates must defend the dissertation's assertions before a faculty committee.
 The length of time it takes to write and defend a dissertation depends on factors such as the Ph.D. program, dissertation topic and whether the candidate is a full- or part-time doctoral student.
-Including the Ph.D., it typically takes 5-6 years to complete a doctoral program, according to the BLS (www.bls.gov.).
+Including the Ph.D. courses and the dissertation, it typically takes 5-6 years to complete a doctoral program.

 Related to How Long Does IT Take to Get a Phd